the-ajay-panigrahi/React/README.md

 # React Playground

-This is my playground for learning React!.
+This is my playground for learning React!

 I'll be throwing code snippets in here and tinkering with all sorts of concepts as I go.